 osage orange fights, firefly capturing, the smell and taste of honeysuckle, long dirt roads, goats' milk, the warmth of a horse's bare back, oyster beds, sonic booms: my childhood on the Chesapeake Bay.
 I grew up on a back-to-the-land farm structured by my mother’s love of the Whole Earth Catalog and Rachel Carson’s Silent Spring and my father’s spacecraft missions (e.g.; five lunar orbiters, Viking, HALOE) as one of the first aerospace engineers hired by NASA and his career span through the height of the Cold War era.

-shuttling between New York, Paris, and South Beach: my formative years.
-As a young model I worked for magazines such as Marie Claire, Elle, Cosmopolitan, and Spin and did campaigns for Bulgari, Estee Lauder, and others.
+shuttling between New York, Paris, and South Beach: my formative years. as a model I worked for magazines such as Marie Claire, Mademoiselle, Elle, Cosmopolitan, and Spin and did campaigns for Bulgari, Estee Lauder, and others.
 It was both a wonderful and terrible way to make a living; it did allow for a lot of travel.

 books. study. excavation.
 Amazonia, Antarctica, Athens, Belize, El Salvador, Hawaii, Panama, Papua New Guinea: my earlier archaeological and ethnographic fieldwork.
 I have some unfinished research into apocryphal eruptions of Merapi volcano on Java and in Latin America and their impact on archaeological interpretations.
-I'm also keen to pick up on a thread of my Fulbright-funded doctoral fieldwork in Panama to focus on obsidian sourcing and further oral history work.
+I'm also keen to pick up on a thread of my Wenner-Gren and Fulbright-funded doctoral fieldwork in Panama to focus on obsidian sourcing and further oral history work.
 I am the Principal Investigator for a National Geographic grant to examine archaeological and geoheritage in Patagonia at Chaiten, Chile. through this and with a fantastic, transdisciplinary team I am examining a rock art cave in a context of repeated volcanic events and extreme sea-level change.

-my research focuses on disaster, perception, and environmental change over the very long term in human history. as an archaeologist, I use volcanism as an example of dramatically mutable environments that humans have experienced for millions of years.
-Contemporary climate change, nuclear power, and space exploration form underlying themes in my current work.
+my research focuses on disaster, perception, and environmental change over the very long term in human history. as an archaeologist, I use volcanism as an example of dramatically mutable environments that humans have experienced for millions of years. contemporary climate change, nuclear power, and space exploration form underlying themes in my current work.
 I find the earth sciences and social sciences indivisible.
 I'm currently teaching as a Visiting Asst Professor of Environmental Science at the Gallatin School of New York University; I take delight in the creativity and the utter disrespect for disciplinary boundaries that characterize Gallatin students and faculty. starting in Fall 2020 I will also co-lead the RadLab (Radical Ecologies Lab) with remarkable collaborators from Tandon Engineering School and Experimental Humanities at NYU.
 I will post more about that in time.

-33 marathons run on 4 continents to date, including the Antarctica and Great Wall of China races but excluding any races in South America or Australia despite having spent a fair amount of time on each.
+35 marathons run on 4 continents to date, including the Antarctica and Great Wall of China races but excluding any races in South America or Australia despite having spent a fair amount of time on each.
 Kilimanjaro is next on my list for international marathons.
 I plan to complete my 15th NYC marathon in 2020 and am excited that I will have guaranteed entry to the NYC marathon for life through doing so.

 I’m always happy for new collaborations and conversations.